SonicOnSonic/SonicOnSonic.github.io/_posts/2025-06-06-learn-your-essency.md

 **Note:** $SNC is neither of them, or maybe both.

 You heard plant Terrarium experiment right?
 Where David Latimer put some soil, fertilizer, plant and water.
 Where ecosystem grewup by itself.
 Roughly, $SNC is crypto version of that.
 Its only on Sonic $S chain.
-Its built on $S because it best and fastest tech out there.
+Its built on $S chain because it is the best and fastest tech out there.

 ### Income Methods :